People are increasingly aware that distracted driving is dangerous driving.

 The US Department of Transportation is seeking explicit authority from Congress to regulate navigation aids of all types – both those built into cars and those on smartphones.

-The measure, which is included in the administration’s proposed transportation bill, would specify that the National Highway Traffic Safety Administration has the authority to restrict use of the apps and order changes if the apps are deemed by the NHTSA to be dangerous.
+The measure, which is included in the administration’s proposed transportation bill, would specify that the National Highway Traffic Safety Administration has the authority to restrict use of the apps and order changes if the apps are deemed by the NHTSA to be dangerous and cause distracted driving.

 The NHTSA already regulates the mechanical features of cars, such as air bags.

 Automakers support the measure, and mostly already comply with voluntary guidelines for built-in navigation systems.